 Patient Support Services

-The Big C offers many complimentary therapies, financial and emotional support, and support groups for people affected by all types of cancer.
+Big C offers complementary therapies, exercise programmes, welfare advice and emotional support, as well as 1:1 sessions and support groups for people affected by all types of cancer.

 - Younger Women’s Group Meets monthly for support and information.
 Contact the Breast Care Specialist Nurses on 01603 286732.

 - Rosemary Group For women living with secondary cancer.
-Contact Karin or Ruth.
-Tel: 07766 851178 or Big C
+Contact Big C

 Information workshop demonstrating skin care and make-up.